Why Proactive Customer Service is the Key to Soaring in the Airline Industry

 Let’s take a simple example:

-Consider this – you are flying in an airplane, and while booking, you were promised in-flight entertainment, but it is not working.
-There are currently two potential possibilities.
+Consider this – you are flying in an airplane, and while booking, you were promised in-flight entertainment, but it is not in service There are currently two potential possibilities.

-Scenario 1: You contact the cabin crew and let them know the problem.
+Scenario 1: You contact the cabin crew and let them know the problem you are facing.

 Scenario 2: Before boarding, you received an email and a text message informing you that the in-flight entertainment system was broken and that a seat change or equipment replacement would be given if asked.